bnorthern42/C-Sheet/README.md

 * Make code pretty and not Spaghetti!

-# C-Sheet
+# CSV-ME
-CSV-into-spreadSheet, takes a CSV file from the user and inputs it into an existing spreadsheet.
+CSV-ME, takes a CSV file from the user and inputs it into an existing spreadsheet.
 Written in Java 11 using Maven

 ## To install normally